Edited by Jessica Pauszek, Kristi Girdharry, Charles Lesh, David Blakesley, and Steve Parks

 Bookstores: Order by fax, mail, or phone.
 See our "Sales and Ordering Page" for details.

-Best of the Journals in Rhetoric and Composition 2019 represents the result of a nationwide conversation—beginning with journal editors, but expanding to teachers, scholars and workers across the discipline of Rhetoric and Composition—to select essays that showcase the innovative and transformative work now being published in the field’s journals.
-Representing both print and digital journals, the essays featured here explore issues ranging from classroom practice to writing in global and digital contexts, from border rhetorics to social justice research.
+Best of the Journals in Rhetoric and Composition 2020 represents the result of a nationwide conversation—beginning with journal editors but expanding to teachers, scholars, and workers across the discipline of rhetoric and composition—to select essays that showcase the innovative and transformative work now being published in the field’s journals.
+Representing both print and digital journals, the essays featured here explore issues ranging from classroom practice to writing in global and digital contexts, from border rhetorics to public health and prison literacy.
 Together, the essays provide readers with a rich understanding of the present and future direction of the field.

 Payment & Security